Observation of resonant monopole-dipole energy transfer between Rydberg atoms and polar molecules: Charge-dipole mediated resonant monopole-dipole transition

-Finally, in consideration of the scattering process, we can further expand the collisional angular momentum in partial waves $\ket{ L, m_L }$:
+Finally, regarding the scattering process, we can further expand the collisional angular momentum in partial waves $\ket{ L, m_L }$:

-where the $2 \times 3$ arrays above denote Wigner 3-j symbols.
-This expansion now makes it clear, through the selection rule that $L' = L \pm 1$, that a collision must induce a single-quanta change of collisional angular momentum for each partial wave, changing its parity along with parity of the NH$_3$ inversion sublevel.
-Total parity of the collision complex does, therefore, remains conserved during the resonant monopole-dipole energy transfer process.
+where the $2 \times 3$ arrays denote Wigner 3-j symbols.
+This expansion makes it clear, through the selection rule that $L' = L \pm 1$, that a collision must induce a single-quanta change of collisional angular momentum for each partial wave, changing its parity along with the parity of the NH$_3$ inversion sublevel.
+The total parity of the collision complex therefore remains conserved during the resonant monopole-dipole energy transfer process.